Be a Sword. Not a Broom.

 Because the sole of every shoe is painted bright red (Pantone 187C, if you must know).
 Every boot, pump, and stiletto is adorned with this brilliant red color.
 At as much as $1,800 a pair, women aren't buying good craftsmanship, excellent customer service, premium materials, or any number of traditional attributes.
 Women buy that alluring red sole.
 That's what Louboutin is known for.
 The distinctive red sole is the sword.
 And it's a fantastic way to circumvent the fact that you can't put a big logo on a spike-heeled pump.
 Plus, it's bold and ostentatious, turning a fashion statement into a fashion "roar."

 So, what's your sword?
 A recent article in Fast Company asked: "What's the one thing your company stands for?
 If you stand for great service, low prices, fantastic quality, speedy delivery, stylish design, and being environmentally friendly, you actually stand for nothing.
-You customers, team, and partners won't understand your true value proposition.
+Your customers, team, and partners won't understand your true value proposition.
 By trying to be all things to everyone, you'll end up lacking definition and delighting no one."

-Sword.
+Think sword.
 Not broom.